 So meditation is a very, very simple, easy, effortless technique, which will change your life.
 Why?
 Because the nervous system is calibrated along with the mind and body, letting go of huge amounts of build up from those places and you don’t feel a thing.
 Incredible isn’t it?
 Do nothing – gain everything!
 Welcome to life!

 I have practised numerous forms of meditation.
 They are all amazing.
 Some years ago I was introduced into one of the most traditional and popular techniques which is performed simply, effortlessly and easily by everyone.
 It is a meditation primarily for ‘householders’, people who have jobs and families and other busy things going on in their lives.
 For me, this was it.
-Results came instantly, effortlessly and enjoyably.
+Results came instantly, effortlessly, and enjoyably.
 Life took a 180-degree turn.
 My mind ceased racing.
 I felt truly content and joyful and happy.
-There is not enough room here to add to that list.
+That didn’t make me perfect, I still stumble occasionally because I’m only human, but meditators tend to bounce back very quickly.
+So the duration and intensity of suffering is much much less.
+Life has its ups and downs which makes it an adventure.
 What I can tell you though, is that I was asked to become a teacher of this meditation and consequently partook in intensive, integrated study and training for a long period of time and graduated in Rishikesh, India.
-I teach primarily in Sydney and then here in the Hunter Valley.
-I teach CEOs of major companies, professional sportspeople (mainly surfers, cricketers and rugby players), mums and dads, singles, just divorced, just married, HSC students and heaps of kids.
+I teach primarily in Sydney and then here in Wombarra Beach, a short drive south of Sydney.
+I teach CEOs of major companies, professional sportspeople (of many sports), mums and dads, singles, just divorced, just married, HSC students and heaps of kids.
 This is for everyone and it’s the best thing you’ll ever do.
 Guaranteed.

 Visit the website www.andrewmarshmeditation.com.au